 Northern Rail trains from Manchester to Leeds start running during the morning rush hour and continue throughout the day until late evening.
 There are up to three departures an hour.
 All trains leave from Manchester Victoria Station and have journey times of just under 1.5 hours.

 While just standard tickets are available on Northern Rail trains, First TransPennine Express services offer both first-class and standard tickets.
 Both trains have ample luggage storage in the carriages and there are no specific limits on the amount of luggage passengers can bring, as long as they can carry their own luggage onto the train.

 Both providers allow bicycles to be carried, but on First TransPennine Express routes, spaces have to be prebooked.
 First TransPennine Express and Northern Rail allow two dogs on leads or small pets in appropriate carriers, including service animals.
 All trains have space for wheelchairs and accessible toilets.
 Some first-class carriages on First TransPennine Express trains don't have wheelchair space.

 There are two ways to find cheap train tickets from Manchester to Leeds.
 The first is to book online in advance.
 Money can also be saved by being flexible about travel dates and times - peak-hour tickets are often more expensive than off-peak tickets.

-Omio customers travelling this route depart most frequently from Manchester Piccadilly and arrive in Leeds Railway Station.
+Omio customers travelling this route book their trains from Manchester Piccadilly to Leeds Railway Station.